 Most interviewees interacted with the local coworking, entrepreneurship, and incubator services, and some businesses were even housed in those locations.
-About half of the interviewees interacted with either the SBC or SBTDC and received valuable advice from staff on an as-needed basis.
+About half of the interviewees had heard organizations' names but were unaware of their services.
+Few interviewees interacted with the SBC or SBTDC.
+The ones that did received advice from staff on an as-needed basis.
 Some of the advice was simply connecting the business to outside help or expertise like accountants or lawyers.
 Most interviewees were aware of their local chamber's services, though the majority doubted that their businesses were a good fit for those services.
 For example, the chamber was not a good fit for promoting or helping a fast-growing tech company in need of venture capital and highly-trained talent.
 None of the interviewees maintained negative opinions of the services they were aware of.

-- 6. Of all the support services available to you (that you know of): - a.
+6. Of all the support services available to you (that you know of):

+a.
 What is working well?